Ohio National Guard public affairs unit deploys in support of U.S. European Command

-The official party arrives on stage at the beginning of the call to duty ceremony for the 196th Mobile Public Affairs Detachment March 18, 2021, at the 147th Regiment (Regional Training Institute) on the Defense Supply Center Columbus campus in Columbus, Ohio.
+Soldiers of the 196th Mobile Public Affairs Detachment are recognized at the beginning of their call to duty ceremony March 18, 2021, at the 147th Regiment (Regional Training Institute) on the Defense Supply Center Columbus campus in Columbus, Ohio.
 Eight Soldiers from the unit are deploying for a year to provide public affairs support to U.S. European Command.

 |Date Taken: